-To serve as José Andrés, plate on top of a sundried tomato pureé with a side of friseé tossed with sherry vinegar and olive oil.
+To serve as José Andrés does, plate on top of a sun-dried tomato purée with a side of frisée tossed with sherry vinegar and olive oil.

 1. Heat the olive oil in a 15-inch paella pan over medium-high heat.
 Once hot, sear the vegetables until they get a nice brown color.
-Remove vegetables from the pan and reserve.
-Add the chicken in small batches to the pan and sear until skin is golden and crisp.
+Remove the vegetables from the pan and reserve.
+Add the chicken to the pan in small batches and sear until the skin is golden and crisp.
 Remove the chicken and reserve.
 Add the chopped garlic and cook for 2 minutes.
-Stir in the grated tomato and cook for 1 minute making sure to scrape up all the browned bits from the chicken.
+Stir in the grated tomato and cook for 1 minute, making sure to scrape up all the browned bits from the chicken.
 Pour in the wine and let it reduce by half, about 2 minutes.

 2. Return the vegetables and chicken to the pan and pour in the mineral water.
 Allow the mixture to boil for 2 minutes to flavor the water.
 Then stir in the rice.
 Season to taste with salt and boil for 10 minutes.
 Do not stir the rice again, as this can cause the rice to cook unevenly.

-3. Crumble the saffron across the top of the paella and sprinkle the pimenton evenly.
+3. Crumble the saffron across the top of the paella and sprinkle the pimentón evenly.
 Do not stir the rice.
 Cook for another 5 minutes.
-Remove the paella from the heat, cover with a clean kitchen towel and let the paella rest for 5 minutes before serving.
+Remove the paella from the heat, cover with a clean kitchen towel, and let rest for 5 minutes before serving.

 Contributed by José Andrés and served at his restaurant Jaleo in Washington, DC.